 Hair and Skin Changes

 Don't panic if your hair is thinning the first 3-4 months after you give birth.
 This comes from shifting hormone levels.
 When you were pregnant, high levels of hormones made your hair grow faster and fall out less.

 You may also see red or purple stretch marks on your belly and breasts.
 They won't go away completely, but they will eventually fade.

-After you bring Baby home, you may go through a roller coaster of emotions -- including worry, anxiety, and fatigue -- in the early days of motherhood.
+After you bring your baby home, you may go through a roller coaster of emotions -- including worry, anxiety, and fatigue -- in the early days of motherhood.
 That's called the "baby blues," and it's caused by hormone changes.

 When to See Your Doctor

 You'll usually visit your doctor about 6 weeks after delivery.
-She'll check your vagina, cervix, and uterus as well as your weight and blood pressure.
-Once you've gotten the all-clear from her, it's usually fine to start having sex again (ask your doctor about birth control first) and to get back to an exercise routine.
+They'll check your vagina, cervix, and uterus as well as your weight and blood pressure.
+Once you've gotten the all-clear from them, it's usually fine to start having sex again (ask your doctor about birth control first) and to get back to an exercise routine.

 Before your checkup, call your doctor right away if you have: